lily4499/MongoDB-Replica-Set-Deployment-with-Docker-Ansible/README.md

 To spin up three MongoDB containers that will act as replica set members.
 This creates a foundation for high availability and data redundancy.
  - Each container (mongo1, mongo2, mongo3) runs MongoDB with --replSet rs0 to prepare for joining a replica set.
- - rs0 is simply the name of the replica set.
-All nodes (containers or servers) that are supposed to work together in a replica set must use the same name.
+ - All nodes (containers or servers) that are supposed to work together in a replica set must use the same name.
  - A Docker network ensures they can talk to each other by name.

 📦 Think of this step as setting up 3 database servers ready to work together.